rsdoiel/antenna/planet.md

 ---

-## Long Covid scheme for healthcare workers to end
+## As it happened: Windfarms, long Covid discussed in Dáil

 date: 2025-06-26, from: RTÉ News